j3lte/spidertrap/README.md

 Options:

   -h, --help                          - Show this help.
   -V, --version                       - Show the version number for this program.
-  -p, --port              <port>      - Port to listen on.
-(Default: 8080) -l, --number-of-links   <links>     - Number of links to generate.
-(Default: 5) -d, --delay             <delay>     - Delay in ms to wait before responding.
-(Default: 0) -a, --accumulate-delay              - Accumulate delay based on path segments.
-(Default: false) -m, --max-delay         <maxDelay>  - Maximum delay in ms to wait before responding.
-(Default: 5000) -L, --log-dir           <logDir>    - Directory to log to.
-Default disabled.
-(Default: "")
+  -p, --port              <port>      - Port to listen on                              (Default: 8080) -l, --number-of-links   <links>     - Number of links to generate                    (Default: 5)
+  -d, --delay             <delay>     - Delay in ms to wait before responding          (Default: 0)
+  -a, --accumulate-delay              - Accumulate delay based on path segments        (Default: false) -m, --max-delay         <maxDelay>  - Maximum delay in ms to wait before responding  (Default: 5000) -L, --log-dir           <logDir>    - Directory to log to.
+Disabled by default       (Default: "")
+  -r, --disable-robots                - Disable robots.txt                             (Default: false)

+Examples:

+  Spidertrap --port 8000 --number-of-links 15 --delay 300 -a --max-delay 5000: Start a server on port 8000 with 15 links, a delay of 300ms that accumulates, and a maximum delay of 5000ms.

 ```
 <!-- END SNIPPET -->